Sports Illustrated Swimsuit Issue: Non-models in the magazine

 Female athletes have appeared in swimsuit shoots.
 Steffi Graf appeared in 1997.
 In the 2003 issue, tennis player Serena Williams and figure skater Ekaterina Gordeeva were featured inside the magazine.
 In 2016, UFC fighter Ronda Rousey became the first female athlete to appear on the cover.
 However, Anna Kournikova appeared in an inset on the 2004 cover, and had a photo spread within its pages.

 In 2005, Olympic gold medalists Amanda Beard and Jennie Finch, along with Lauren Jackson and Venus Williams, were featured.
 Maria Sharapova appeared in an inset on the 2006 cover and had a spread inside.
 In spring 2006, Sports Illustrated chose music as the theme for the 2007 issue.
 Swimsuit editor Diane Smith wanted Grammy-winner Beyoncé Knowles to pose.
 In 2006, Beyoncé launched a swimsuit line under her House of Deréon clothing label.
 Beyoncé Knowles became the first singer, and first non-model non-athlete, to appear on the cover in 2007.

 In 2008, NFL cheerleaders appeared for the first time.
-Teams include the Tampa Bay Buccaneers, San Diego Chargers, Dallas Cowboys, Miami Dolphins, Philadelphia Eagles, Atlanta Falcons, Jacksonville Jaguars, New England Patriots, Oakland Raiders, Washington Redskins and Houston Texans.
+Teams include the Tampa Bay Buccaneers, San Diego Chargers, Dallas Cowboys, Miami Dolphins, Philadelphia Eagles, Atlanta Falcons, Jacksonville Jaguars, New England Patriots, Oakland Raiders, Washington Commanders and Houston Texans.

 Race car driver Danica Patrick appeared in 2008 and 2009.
 In 2008, she was featured in a four-page spread set in Singer Island, Florida.

 For the 2010 issue, four female Winter Olympians appeared in swimsuits: Clair Bidez, Lacy Schnoor, Hannah Teter, and Lindsey Vonn.
 They were joined by tennis player Ana Ivanovic.
 Australian hurdler Michelle Jenneke appeared in the 2013 issue after having gained notoriety for her warm-up dance routine, which went viral on YouTube.